vjlab/resources/introduction.md

  - [Excessive jargon](https://www.fastcompany.com/3052242/the-secret-to-sounding-smart-using-simple-language) (are you sensing a theme here?) makes the author sound stupid anyway.

 My personal take:
  - Avoid jargon, or even big words, because this is not grade school and you don't have a teacher to give you a gold star for showing off your vocabulary.
 On the contrary, you're more likely, as a reader, to be impressed by a writer who can explain complex ideas in simple terms.
+Don't try to sound smart, just be smart.
- - Don't write like a scientist: avoid passive voice, and stop using that writing style in publications which I think of as "academic deadpan".
+ - Don't write like a scientist: stop using that writing style in publications which I think of as "academic deadpan".
- - Don't try to sound smart, just be smart.
-Likewise, don't try to sound objective, just be objective.
+ - [Avoid passive voice](https://www.reddit.com/r/AskScienceDiscussion/comments/1aq96g/why_is_scientific_writing_mainly_in_the_passive/), e.g. say *"I baked a cake"* instead of *"The cake was baked"* or *"The cake was baked by me"* - both of which sound super weird anyway!
+A common defence of using passive voice is that it "sounds objective".
+Don't try to sound objective, just be objective.

-List of words to stop using forever:
+Stop using these words forever:
  - *utilize* - *"use"* is fine.
  - *novel* - of course it's novel, otherwise you wouldn't be writing about it.
  - *morphology* - *"structure"*, *"form"*, *"shape"* are all fine.
+ - *enrich* - if you're a bioinformatician.
+Many bioinformatics papers use this as a catch-all verb when they can't think of a better word.

 ## Software We Use
  - **Multiple Sequence Alignment** - MAFFT.